raptor1820/bubbleburstwebsite/README.md

 The API analyzes the provided article and returns related content from different sources and perspectives.

+You can also run the API locally.
+Visit [this repo](https://github.com/raptor1820/bubblebackendjs)

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**!